Westhoughton Mill

 According to James Thomas Staton's account of the incident in The Brunnin' o' Westhowtun Factory (1857), government spies were embedded among the workers and the mill's management had set a trap to ensnare discontent workers by inciting violence among them; some researchers believe this scenario to have been likely.

 The mill was rebuilt after the attack and converted to a corn mill, until it was bought in 1840 by Peter Ditchfield, a cotton manufacturer who restored it to a cotton mill.
 On his death in 1854 the mill, by then employing some 40 people, passed to his son, Peter Ditchfield, jnr.
 After many years of spinning cotton and making flock, production ceased and the mill stood empty.
 It was eventually demolished in 1912 and the site is still (2017) a vacant lot.

+A blue plaque was installed on the nearby White Lion public house in 2012 to commemorate the bicentenary of the burning of the mill, an event traditionally held to have been planned in the pub.